Myralie5/Myralie5/README.md

 - and then I stay awake for three hours thinking 'what happens when you die'
 - thanks a lot, brain
 - currently alternating between AP3, a private project, learning Python and Minecraft, so I'm really bad at getting things done.
+- AP3 refuses to work so I've been tossing it around a lot

 <!---
 Myralie5/Myralie5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.